clpo13/rangecalc-js/README.md

 Install with `npm install rangecalc`.
 Use it in your code with `var rangecalc = require('rangecalc');`.

 A simple CLI program is included to demonstrate range calculation.
 Run with `rangecalc`.
+You can even try it without installation by running `npx rangecalc`.

 ## Use it